AN OVERVIEW

 FINDING GOOD PLAYERS

-When searching for players, you can use their real-life stats, or the stats they’ve accumulated in Rob Neyer Baseball ® leagues (referred to as “sim stats”).
+When searching for players, you can use their real-life stats, or (in Classic leagues) the stats they’ve accumulated in Diamond Mind Online® leagues (referred to as “sim stats”).
+(Sim stats are not searchable for Single-Season leagues.)

 For real-life stats, the categories denominated by a “+” are the normalized stats, with 100 representing the league average.
-So a pitcher with an ERA+ of 120 had an earned run average 20% better than the league average.
+So a batter with an OPS+ of 120 had an earned run average 20% better than the league average.
+(For single season leagues, "+" stats are not searchable in our database, although you can access them through the links for each player to Baseball-Reference.)

-The “sim stats” can be particularly useful for assessing player characteristics that are difficult to gauge from real-life stats, like fielding range and injury-proneness, as well as for the 100 or so Negro Leagues players in the player pool for whom there are no real-life (major league) stats available.
+The “sim stats” can be particularly useful for assessing player characteristics that are difficult to gauge from real-life stats, like fielding range and injury-proneness, as well as for the 100+ Negro Leagues and Nippon Professional Baseball players in the player pool for whom there are no real-life (major league) stats available.
 Limiting your sim stats searches to Standard Leagues only may provide a better basis for comparing players (since their performance in Custom Leagues may be distorted by the different salary caps and other unique rules applied in such leagues).

 How good a player is represents just one-half of the equation, the other half being the player’s salary.
 You may find that a $16,000,000 player is better than a $12,000,000 player, but how much better?
 A key to winning in this game is to think about what each player is worth, and maximize the overall value of your roster.